keu/docs/astro/configure-idp.md

 - Users will automatically be authenticated to Astro if they're already logged in to your IdP.
 - Users will no longer have to repeatedly login and remember credentials for their account.
 - You will have complete ownership over credential configuration and management on Astro.
+- You can enforce multi-factor authentication (MFA) for users.

 :::info